 Free Bird Cafe is located at

 Moon Muang, Soi 7.
-It’s open Tuesdays -Sundays 9am to 4pm (7pm on weekends).
+It’s open Tuesdays -Saturdays 9am to 5pm.
 Update: they have now moved and are at 116 Maneenoparat Rd along the north side of the moat near The setting isn’t quite as nice (no garden) but the food is still delicious.

 4) Khun Churn